Inside the chaos on Capitol Hill as hundreds of pro-Palestinian Jews arrested: 'A moral catastrophe'

 "We are rising up in the way that we wish others would have spoken up for our own community to do everything that we can, to risk everything that we have to stop a genocide from unfolding in real time against the Palestinian people in Gaza," Jay said as other protesters were arrested nearby.

 The demonstrators also included members of the activist group IfNotNow.
-IfNotNow boasted on X that, as the Capitol protests unfolded, Jews in Boston were also "committing civil disobedience" at Sen. Elizabeth Warren's office, demanding she call for a ceasefire.
+IfNotNow boasted on X that, as the Capitol protests unfolded, Jews in Boston were also "committing civil disobedience" at the office of Sen. Elizabeth Warren, D-Mass., demanding she call for a cease-fire.

 To hear more from protesters, click here.